• Menu About Connective

 “How does this address patterns you found in user research?”

-• Strategic answer: “Customer language mining from support tickets showed prospects consistently use ‘headache-free implementation’ but rarely say ‘seamless integration.’
+• Research-driven answer: “Customer language mining from support tickets showed prospects consistently use ‘headache-free implementation’ but rarely say ‘seamless integration.’
 We’re using their actual words.”

 • Template answer: “We optimized for keywords and clear messaging.”